Skip to main content

 RECRUITING LEAD, ENTERPRISE BUSINESS UNIT

-I work mostly with information technology professionals and job seekers.
-In the IT field, there is so much that can be gained from others due to the rapid changes in technology and constant growth in the industry.
-Networking with professionals who have the same type of position you are interviewing for can help you glean insights that you might otherwise miss, which can also help in the interview progress.
+In the IT field, it’s critical to learn from others due to the rapid changes in technology and the constant growth of the industry.
+Networking with professionals who hold the type of position you’re interviewing for can help you gain insights that make you a better interviewee.
 Happy hunting!

-When recruiters are sourcing for a specific job, we speak to many people who have similar skill sets and qualifications.
-When I first speak to candidates, there are a couple of things that stand out: confidence and overall interest.
-Candidates who articulate and demonstrate knowledge of the company and responsibilities of the job confidently stand out amongst those candidates who do not.
+When recruiting for a specific job, I speak to many candidates with similar skill sets and qualifications.
+There are two main attributes that stand out: confidence and overall interest in the company and position.
+Candidates who are able to confidently articulate and demonstrate knowledge of the interviewers, company, and job responsibilities are those who tend to stand out during the interview process.

 MELANIE HUBBARD

-At ECS, we’re growing our team of cybersecurity, cloud, data, and artificial intelligence professionals.
-If you are looking for an exciting new opportunity at an industry-leading organization, ECS may be the next step in your career journey.
+At ECS, we’re growing our team of cybersecurity, data and artificial intelligence, and IT Operations professionals.
+If you’re looking for an exciting new opportunity at an industry-leading organization, ECS may be the next step in your career journey.

 Meet the challenge and submit your resume today.